 Matco Piano Transport – 020 7281 9555

-Manchester: For our Manchester clients, we luckily have two big music shops in the centre of the city.
+Manchester: For our Manchester clients, we luckily have two big music shops in the center of the city.
 Forsyths is particularly good for pianos (either grand, upright or electric) and has a large amount of sheet music for all instruments.
 You can go and have a play on the pianos to discover which one you like!

 London: If you’re looking for a local guitar retailer, you could try Greenwich Guitars, – they’re fairly priced and are located on Greenwich South Street so are easy to get to.
 However, we recommend that if you’re looking for a good selection of guitars, take a trip to Denmark Street in Soho where you will find five or six guitar shops all within less than a minute’s walk of each other.
 All provide a friendly, professional service and really know their stuff!
 We recommend No.Tom Vintage and Classic Guitars – the shop has a great atmosphere and a brilliant selection of unique instruments for guitarists of all levels.